meteorwebcomponents/compiler/README.md

 * Keep html inside javascript (like .jsx in react)

-mwc:compiler will automatically watch Polymer project folder anywhere in local file system & added to meteor after vulcanizing
+mwc:compiler automatically watch Polymer project folder anywhere in local file system & added to meteor after vulcanizing

 ## How to use it ?